-At 1-loop order (no vertex), the free Maxwell theory, plus the contribution from the ghost sector, simply give the standard Planck expression for black-body radiation.
-The first contribution from interactions comes at 2-loop (one vertex).
+At 1-loop order (no vertex), the free Maxwell theory and the contribution from the ghost sector simply give the standard Planck expression for black-body radiation.
+The first contribution from interactions comes at 2-loop (one vertex) order.
 As mentioned, to get the relevant regulated contributions one subtracts an altered form of the diagrams, the so-called parenthesized diagrams, from the original ones.
 At 2-loop order by ``parenthesized" we simply mean that in one of the loops we send temperature to zero \cite{kapusta-book,kapusta}.
-In the present case we have the contribution from the following diagrams \cite{kapusta-book,kapusta}
+In the present case we have the contribution from the diagrams in Fig.~2 \cite{kapusta-book,kapusta}.

 Using the identity

 the original diagram (Fig.~2a), in units $c=\hbar=k_\mathrm{B}=1$, is associated with the expression